antonkw/minimal-mistakes/_posts/2022-08-12-selection-functions.md

 So, solutions are being generated multiple times.
 We have no "caching" mechanism.
 We re-generate the same combinations to pick up the best solutions during sequential iterations.

-There are some feasible optimisations but I suggest to switch to the completely opposite approach.
+There are some feasible optimizations but I suggest switching to the opposite approach.

 We can just be as greedy as possible.
-But we need a lightly different evaluation function to tackle partial solutions.
+But we need a slightly different evaluation function to tackle partial solutions.

 # Greedy product
 To reduce complexity, we can use a greedy approach.